 Assure the City's compliance with the City of Clearwater's Code of Ordinances regarding the City's budget under Article VI.
 Division 2 Fiscal Management Procedure of the code.
 The City Code establishes specific requirements regarding the production of the City's annual operating and capital improvement budgets, as well as, the budget amendment process.

 Provide assistance to other city departments for numerous related activities including the review of all agenda items for fiscal impact to assure sufficient revenues are available and relevant budget impacts are disclosed, annual support to the Finance Department for the year-end closing process, and the preparation of miscellaneous financial analysis and reports for management planning.

-The City of Clearwater has received the Distinguished Budget Presentation Award from the Government Finance Officer's Association of the United States and Canada for its annual budget for each of the last twenty-seven years.
+The City of Clearwater has received the Distinguished Budget Presentation Award from the Government Finance Officer's Association of the United States and Canada for its annual budget for each of the last twenty-nine years.
 In order to receive this award, the governmental unit must publish a budget document that meets program criteria as a policy document, as an operations guide, as a financial plan, and as a communication device.